Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2022 on Berwick - South East.
-The median income among taxpayers was $55,802 and the average was $82,702.
-These figures were among the highest in Australia.
-Greater Melbourne's median income was $54,892 with an average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes for September 2025 would be approximately $62,588 (median) and $92,759 (average).
-According to the 2021 Census, household incomes ranked at the 86th percentile with a weekly income of $2,361.
-In terms of income distribution, 37.5% of individuals earned between $1,500 and $2,999, reflecting regional patterns where 32.8% fell within this range.
-Economic strength was evident with 35.0% of households earning over $3,000 weekly.
-High housing costs consumed 15.7% of income but strong earnings resulted in disposable income at the 85th percentile.
+In AreaSearch's latest postcode level ATO data released for financial year 2022, Berwick - South East SA2 had a median income among taxpayers of $55,802 and an average of $82,702.
+This was one of the highest in Australia, compared to Greater Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for September 2025 would be approximately $62,588 (median) and $92,759 (average).
+According to the 2021 Census figures, household incomes ranked at the 86th percentile with a weekly income of $2,361.
+The income distribution showed that 37.5% of individuals earned between $1,500 and $2,999, reflecting regional patterns where 32.8% fell within this range.
+Economic strength was evident with 35.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consumed 15.7% of income, but strong earnings placed disposable income at the 85th percentile.
 The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income